Monthly Tech-Tip from Tony Hansen SignUp

 Fixing a crawling problem with Ravenscrag Tenmoku

-Crawling of a cone 10R Ravenscrag iron crystal glaze.
+Crawling of a cone 10R Ravenscrag Slip iron crystal glaze.
 The added iron oxide flocculates the slurry raising the water content, increasing the drying shrinkage.
 To solve this problem you can calcine part of the Ravenscrag Slip, that reduces the shrinkage.
-Ravenscrag.com has information on how to do this.

 Will this crawl when fired?
 For sure!

 This high-Alberta-Slip glaze is shrinking too much on drying.
 Thus it is going to crawl during firing.
 This common issue happens because there is too much plastic clay in the glaze recipe (common with slip glazes).
 Clay is needed to suspend the other particles, but too much causes the excessive shrinkage.
-The easiest way to fix this is to use a mix of raw and calcined Alberta Slip (explained at albertaslip.com).
-The calcined Alberta Slip has no plasticity and thus much less shrinkage (but it still has the same chemistry).
+The easiest way to fix this is to use a mix of raw and roasted Alberta Slip.
+The roasted Alberta Slip has no plasticity and thus much less shrinkage (but it still has the same chemistry).
 Many matte glazes have high kaolin contents and recipes will often contain both raw and calcined kaolin for the same reason.

 Two glazes.
 One crawls, the other does not.
 Why?